Interact with the hotspots below to learn more.

-Lightning TowersSurrounding the launch pad at Cape Canaveral are four lightning towers, each more than 300 feet tall.
-Given that Central Florida is one of the most active regions in the world when it comes to lightning strikes, NASA has always built lightning towers around launch pads.
+Lightning TowersSurrounding the launch pad at Cape Canaveral Air Force Station in Florida are four lightning towers, each more than 300 feet tall.
+Given that central Florida is one of the most active regions in the world when it comes to lightning strikes, NASA has always built lightning towers around launch pads.
 Grounded wires direct any lightning strikes harmlessly into the ground.

 A COSMIC EVENT

 Launching Juno into space takes everything we know.

 The Atlas V 551 rocket has a certain mass limit, and the margin for error is slim.